area9innovation/flow9/tools/gringo/readme.md

 	list	Construct an empty list or array cons	Append an element to a list or array

 The `list` and `cons` constructs are very helpful to construct arrays of elements.
 Most often used in combination with `+` and `*` constructs.
-See the Array construct in the tutorial to see how.
+See the Array construct in the tutorial to see how this pattern works in the `exps` production.

 ## Using a compiled grammar